88-Pallav/git-intermediate/README.md

                     c2 --- c3 ----- branch B
                 (last commit on branch B)

-Git looks for the above mentioned three commits in parenthesi and end points of each branch
+Git looks for the above mentioned three commits in parenthesis and end points of each branch

 // Fast forward merge